PREMIER LEAGUE DEFIBRILLATOR FUND

 AN INVESTMENT FROM THE PREMIER LEAGUE TO INSTALL AUTOMATED EXTERNAL DEFIBRILLATORS (AED) and external storage cabinets AT THOUSANDS OF GRASSROOTS FOOTBALL FACILITIES, AIMED AT HELPING SAVE THE LIFE OF SOMEONE EXPERIENCING A SUDDEN CARDIAC ARREST.

-Supported by the Football Foundation, The FA and Sport England, the Premier League Defibrillator Fund will be rolled out in two phases, benefitting more than 2,000 sites.
+Supported by the Football Foundation, The FA and Sport England, the Premier League Defibrillator Fund will benefit more than 2,000 sites.

 About the Fund

 The Premier League Defibrillator Fund will support the installation of Automated External Defibrillators (AEDs) and External Storage Cabinets at thousands of grassroots football facilities currently without an easily accessible device on site.

 The Fund will see more than 2000 sites benefit from this investment.
 Once installed, the AEDs will be accessible, if required, to an estimated 1.5m people that use these facilities per season.

 Going forward, the Premier League is working with partners at The FA and Sport England to ensure that facilities funded by the Football Foundation incorporate this equipment in the future.